tshort/julia/test/standalone-aot/README.md

 Help would be appreciated in any of the above plus code reviews and testing out what types of code compiles and what doesn't.

+## Other ideas

+- Maybe return an object that has information on what functions are exported.
+  This could be used to generate C headers or interfaces to other languages like R or Python.

 ## Relevant issues / repos